rafal-kos/personal-blog/content/posts/2019-02-02---Magento-2-project-with-Composer-and-GrumPHP.md

   - "Magento 2"
   - "Composer"
   - "GrumPHP"
-description: "Post about configuration of Magento 2 project with Composer and GrumPHP."
+description: "How to configure Magento 2 project with Composer and GrumPHP."
 ---

 ## Hi

-My name is Rafał.
-I'm working with Magento 1 from more than 8 years and with Magento 2 from 2016.
-I'm specialized in backend performance improvements (profiling, database improvements).
-I have experience working with projects containing more than 500k products.

-In free time I like to play [boardgames](https://boardgamegeek.com/user/xjonc), snowboard and sail :)